Author: Ken Bradley, Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) Office of External Affairs

 International Wireless Communications Expo

-The International Wireless Communications Expo (IWCE) is the leading event for communications technology, bringing over 7,000 industry public safety professionals all in one place.
-The Cybersecurity and Infrastructure Security Agency (CISA) is partnering with the Department of Homeland Security Science and Technology Directorate (S&T) at Exhibit Hall on Wednesday and Thursday in Booth #715, but first CISA is partnering with its public safety partners in two sessions today.
+The International Wireless Communications Expo (IWCE) is the leading event for communications technology, bringing together over 7,000 industry and public safety professionals.
+Today, the Cybersecurity and Infrastructure Security Agency (CISA) is co-located with the Department of Homeland Security Science and Technology Directorate (S&T) in the Exhibit Hall at Booth #715, as well as presenting alongside its public safety partners in three sessions.

 CISA continues tomorrow with additional panels and exhibiting at IWCE.
 For CISA’s full schedule of events at IWCE, please visit the SAFECOM Blog.